Francis Xavier Ford

-Francis Xavier Ford, MM was an American bishop of the Catholic Church and a Maryknoll missionary in China.
-Because of his torture by the Communist Chinese and death in prison in 1952, he is considered a martyr, and the cause for his canonization has begun, granting him the religious title of Servant of God.
+Francis Xavier Ford, MM (January 11, 1892 - February 21, 1952) was an American Catholic prelate who served as Bishop of Kaying from 1946 until his death in 1952.
+He was a member of the Maryknoll Missionaries in China.
+Because of his torture by the Communist regime and death in prison, he is considered a martyr.
+His cause for his canonization has begun, granting him the religious title of Servant of God.

-Life

 Early life and priesthood

 Ford was born in Brooklyn, New York, the son of Austin Brendan Ford and Elizabeth Rellihan Ford.
 He attended Cathedral College in Manhattan.
 While studying there, he felt a call to respond to the Catholic Foreign Mission Society of America's vision, just founded in 1911 by the Catholic bishops of the United States for overseas service.
 Upon completion of his high school studies, he was accepted by the Society.

 When Ford reported to the Maryknoll seminary in Ossining, New York, on 14 September 1912, he became the first student of the fledgling Maryknoll Society.
 He was the first person to matriculate in this institution.
 He was ordained on December 5, 1917, and became one of the first four American Catholic priests to arrive in China in 1918.